szczyglis-dev/py-gpt/docs/source/configuration.rst

 * ``Automatically retrieve additional context from RAG``: Performs an initial retrieval from the configured index before a Chat with Agents run and supplies the matching RAG context to the workflow.
 Disable it if the agent should begin without automatic retrieval and obtain context only through explicit tools.
 Default: True.

 * ``Show full tool-chain in Chat with Agents``: When enabled, the final Chat with Agents response stores and displays the full sequence of normal tool calls executed across the workflow.
 Each tool call is shown as its own expandable item with Request and Response data.
 Internal orchestration and worker-management tools are excluded.
 Default: False.

+* ``Single live status per part``: While streaming, keeps one tool/status row for the current response part and updates it in place.
+Previous parts keep their latest status.
+The shared renderer also applies to compatible Chat tool/status events.
+Default: True.

+* ``Single status per part in unfinished history``: When an unfinished or failed turn without a final response is reloaded, shows only the latest tool/status row for each part instead of restoring the full temporary status timeline.
+Default: True.

 * ``Max iterations (Chat / Orchestrator)``: Maximum number of main-agent iterations in Chat and Orchestrator modes.
 Set ``0`` for no application-level iteration limit.
 Default: ``48``.